Activities

 VOLUNTEERING

-Not only are there working bees around the shed addressing ongoing structural maintenance and Sausage Sizzles to secure income but one can also help out in the local community or further afield as the group of Shedders, above, have done in helping re-fence bushfire ravaged areas around Dunedoo, NSW.
+Not only are there working bees around the shed addressing ongoing structural maintenance and Sausage Sizzles to secure income but one can also help out in the local community or further afield as the group of Shedders, above, have done in helping re-fence bushfire ravaged areas around Dunedoo and Tenterfield, NSW.

 WORKING BEES